swiftbytegbr/gmc-docs/docs/nav/reference/nodes/delete.md

 - Method: DELETE
 - Path (REST): `/node/{nodeId}`
-- Returns: 200 OK
+- Returns: 204 No Content
-- Backend behavior: Deletes metadata; might require no active servers on the node.
-May return 409 if busy.
+- Backend behavior: Deletes the node and fails/removes its tasks.
+Associated servers are force-deleted by the backend.

 === "Java"